rslangl/bootstrap/liveOS/README.md

 ### registry

-Uses the standard Docker registry image to build a tarball containing desired container images, which will be server under the `/registry` endpoint.
+Uses the standard Docker registry image to build a tarball containing desired container images, which will be served under the `/registry` endpoint.

 ### liveos